jdroob/jlox/Notes.md

 **2. JITs are the fastest way to implement dynamically typed languages.
 Why don't all dynamically typed languages do this?**
 - It's harder to implement.
-- It ties the implementation to a specific architecture (though interpreters do as well).
+- It ties the implementation to a specific architecture (though interpreters do as well...
+[UPDATE] - What I meant here is that the compiled executable produced from the interpreter's source code is machine-specific.
+The actual interpreter source code is almost always machine-agnostic).
 - JITs have a _startup cost_ (e.g., identifying hot spots).
 For languages often used for short programs, the startup cost outweighs the benefits.

 **3. Most LISP implementations that compile to C often include an interpreter to execute LISP code on the fly.
 Why?**